mattishere/Overwatch-OBS/README.md

 The update time means how often you want to update the data (in seconds) - please note that there is a delay from when Overwatch updates your rank as well!

 You can also hide the endorsement and portrait images if you only want to see your ranks.

+## Using Docker

+You should be able to use [Nixpacks](https://nixpacks.com/) to build a docker image without needing to configure a Dockerfile manually.

+When running in Docker, the environment variable `OW_OBS_CONFIG_PATH` will be useful - it overrides the config path, allowing use of a bound config file rather than the default. *While Docker allows binds to override existing files, this seems to cause issues so is not recommended.*